Start Your Candle Making Business Right

-You can get a good idea of what’s popular at certain times of the year by going to stores in your area and taking a look at what fragrance of candles they have on their shelves!
-Especially stores like Walmart or Fred Meyer, larger chains like that, because you KNOW that they do put a lot of thought and research into what people want and what sells.
+You can get a good idea of what’s popular at certain times of the year by going to stores in your area.
+Just take a look at what fragrance of candles they have on their shelves!
+Especially stores like Walmart or Fred Meyer, larger chains like that.
+You KNOW that they put a lot of thought and research into what people want and what sells.
 It would also be a good idea to do some research on the Yankee Candle website as well as Scentsy.

-That doesn’t mean you have to sell exactly those types of fragrances, but it might be a good idea to include a few of them or similar ones, especially at first.
+That doesn’t mean you have to sell exactly those types of fragrances.
+However, it might be a good idea to include a few of them or similar ones, especially at first.
 Maybe put your own spin on a popular fragrance this time of year such as Pumpkin Pie.
 I made some Pumpkin Nog candles one year and they did fairly well.
-I really liked them!
-I just mixed Pumpkin Pie fragrance oil with Eggnog fragrance oil and Whala! 🙂
+Here’s what I did, I just mixed Pumpkin Pie fragrance oil with Eggnog fragrance oil and Whala! 🙂

 So anyway, you just want to have as many fragrances as you can handle at first.
 Don’t try to be the one that has them all, like I did!
-You end up having someone order a fragrance that hardly ever sells, and then if you’re out of that fragrance oil, you have to order some from your supplier just for one customer!!
+You end up having someone order a fragrance that hardly ever sells.
+Then if you’re out of that fragrance oil, you have to order some from your supplier just for one customer!!
 That doesn’t work well with your profit margin.
 So, just don’t do it lol

 Play it smart and get really good at marketing the few candles that you start with before gradually adding more.

 So, now your going to ask “But how many fragrances should I start with?”.
 Well, that really depends, but if I were to give a number, I would say start with around 6 fragrances give or take a few.
 Use a couple classic fragrances, some seasonal and maybe one or two more unique fragrances.